Franklinliu/SpCon-Artifact/README.md

 ## Reusability

-Besides the replication of evaluation in the paper, SpCon can be used for the role mining or permission bugs of other realworld smart contracts.
+Besides the replication of evaluation in the paper, SpCon can be used for role mining or permission bug detection on other real-world smart contracts.
-The below is the instruction of SpCon.
+Below is the usage instructions of SpCon.

 ```
 usage: spcon [-h] --eth_address ETH_ADDRESS [--simratio SIMRATIO] [--mode MODE] [--workspace WORKSPACE] [--date DATE]